Bedxxe/metagenomics/_episodes/05-assembly.md

 ## Activating metagenomic environment
-Environments are part of a bioinformatic tendency to make repdoucible research, they are a way to share our computational environments with our colleges and with our future self.
+Environments are part of a bioinformatic tendency to make reproducible research, they are a way to share our computational environments with our colleges and with our future self.
 Megahit is not activated in the (base) environment but this AWS instances came with an environment called metagenomics.
-We need to activate it in order to satrt using megahit.
+We need to activate it in order to start using megahit.

 Conda environments are activated with `conda activate` direction:
 ~~~